Toolchain-JS/create-toolchain/README.md

 };
 ```

-The minimum that `scripts/init.js` needs to do is given in the example:
+You may use the example above as a starting point for your toolchain.
+The minimum that `scripts/init.js` needs to do is:
  * map template `package.json` keys/values to new project's `package.json`;
+ * copy template files to new project;
  * remove template dependency from the new project.

 For more things that could be done in toolchain package please check example packages in